 Melanie Rush

-I am a third year American History PhD student.
+I am a fourth year American History PhD student.
 My research focuses on the intersections of race, gender, and law during New York’s era of gradual emancipation.
-I teach Modern American History at Lehman College and serve as a co-chair of CUNY EARS (Early American Research Seminar).
-Feel free to email me at mrush1@gradcenter.cuny.edu with any questions you may have about program!
+I teach Modern American History at Lehman College and adjunct in the History Department at John Jay College of Criminal Justice.
+Feel free to email me at [email protected] with any questions you may have about program!

 Ask Me About: First Year Exam, Language Study/Exams, Publishing